 This is something parents and caregivers witness on a daily basis; young children asking to participate in household tasks.
 Montessori supports a child’s natural inclination to perform real tasks by introducing Practical Life Activities.

 Dr. Montessori’s take on real experiences vs pretend have been backed by research.

-In a studies conducted, children, particularly those between the ages of 3 and 6, showed a tendency toward real life activities as opposed to the pretend alternatives.
+In a study conducted, children, particularly those between the ages of 3 and 6, showed a tendency toward real-life activities as opposed to pretend alternatives.
 These children provided the reasoning behind their choices.